nemonik/hands-on-DevOps/docs/markdown.md

 <small>There are countless vendors out there, who want to sell you their crummy tool.</small>

 --

+## Fixate on tools and your effort will fail

+--

+To succeed at DevOps you must

+--

+__combine software development and information technology operations in the systems development life cycle__ with __a focus on shorting its life cycle while delivering features, fixes, and updates frequently in close alignment with business objectives__.

+--

+If the effort cannot combine both Dev and Ops with this focus the effort will most certainly fail.

+--

+If your effort doesn't

+--

+__grok (i.e, understand intuitively) what DevOps is in practice__ and have performed the __necessary analysis of the existing culture and a strategy for how to affect a change__

+--

+the effort again will likely fail.

+--

+I say this because the culture is the largest influencer over the success of both Agile and DevOps and ultimately the path taken (i.e., plans made.)

+---

 Also, DevOps will **not** entirely stop all bugs nor all vulnerabilities from making it into production, but that's not really the point.